P2P Premium Tracker

 Lowest premiums (0–1%): The UAE, United States, and EU countries see near-zero premiums.
 These markets have regulated crypto exchanges, no capital controls, and deep liquidity pools.
 Sellers compete aggressively, and buyers have alternatives like direct bank transfers to exchanges like Coinbase or Kraken.

-Each row in the tracker shows the best available P2P price from Binance and OKX alongside the official exchange rate.
+Each row in the tracker shows the best available P2P price from Binance, OKX, Bybit, and HTX alongside the official exchange rate.
 The premium percentage tells you the markup: a 2.5% premium on a $500 purchase means you pay an extra $12.50 in local currency.
 A negative premium (discount) means you can buy USDT below the official rate — rare, but it happens during high seller competition or market panic.

-Compare both exchanges for your country.
-Premium differences of 0.5–1% between Binance and OKX are common and can save meaningful amounts on larger trades.
+Compare all four exchanges for your country.
+Premium differences of 0.5–2% between exchanges are common and can save meaningful amounts on larger trades.

 Time your trades.
 Premiums tend to be lower during off-peak hours (late night, early morning local time) when fewer buyers are competing.
 Weekday mornings often have better rates than weekend afternoons.